SiobhanP1/art-shop-ecommerce-store/README.md

 is possible to get to home, my basket, the products page or my account in one click.
 * The basket is accessed by clicking on the basket icon in the top right of the page (and with the main navigation).
 * 'My account' is accessed by clicking on a person icon to the left of the basket.
+* Easily recognisable symbols (shopping basket, person) are used on buttons linking to the shopping basket and account pages.
 * The main page icon is in the top left (on the main navigation).
+* Delivery information and social account links are located in the footer and are visible on every page.

 ### Typography and Color

+#### Typography
-* The font 'Merriweather' was used throughout the site.
+* The font 'Merienda' was used throughout the site for both headings and body text.
+* The font 'Bungee Inline' was used for the site logo.
+* Both fonts were chosen to lend the site a creative feel as the site is targeted at users who wish to buy art.

+#### Color
-* #3c4142 (charcoal grey) was used for all key text, both headings and body.
+* #3c4142 (charcoal grey) was used for all key text, both headings and body as it is less harsh than black while still providing high contrast with light backgrounds (thus maintaining ease of readability).

 ### Accessibility

 The following measures were taken to help ensure accessibility:
-* Images include an 'alt' description.
+* All images include an 'alt' description.
-* Where appropriate, HTML elements include 'aria-label' or 'aria-labelledby' attributes.
+* Where appropriate, HTML elements include 'aria-label' or 'aria-labelledby' attributes to describe the properties of elements to users visiting the site useing screen readers.
-* There is a high level of contrast between the background and any text through the site to help ensure readability.
+* The level of contrast between the background and any text through the site has been measured.

 ## Features